onja-madagascar/chores/sweeping-classroom.md

 1. Rearrange the tables and chairs.

 ## People can help
- Cynthia and kati,because they have done it before.
+ Cynthia and Kati,because they have done it before.